Tag Archives: Virginia Sustarsic

 “That was the whole point,” she groused.

+Virginia’s best friend at the Plaza was Diane Straub.
 Diane had a straight job.
 She was a secretary downtown.
 She got up every morning, got on the bus, went to work, and came back at night.
 Monday through Friday she took care of her apartment and her cats.
-But, on weekends she got psychedelic.
-She also got up as Bogie’s old lady.
+On weekends she got loose.
+She got dressed up as Bogie’s old lady.

 He was one of the Animals, although he and the other Animals had been forced to go freelance.
-They used to have a clubhouse, its walls pockmarked with bullet holes, on Euclid Avenue in Willoughby, until the day the Willoughby police raided it.
+They used to have a clubhouse, its walls pockmarked with bullet holes, on Euclid Ave. in Willoughby, until the day the Willoughby police raided it.
+“The police couldn’t get anything on us, so they hot-wired the landlord to force us out,” one of the Animals, Gaby, told the Cleveland Press, which was the afternoon newspaper.
+“We never did anything worse than use the clubhouse walls for target practice.”

-Gaby knew there was more to the story.
+Gaby knew full well there was more to the story.
 His biker clubmate Don Griswold had been arrested the day before for being involved in a shooting with members of Cleveland’s Hells Angels that left two dead.
 “The Angels were going to take care of me if the cops didn’t do it first,” he said.
 “Misery loves company.”

-The dead were buried, the hurt rushed to hospitals, and the arrested hauled away to the Central Police Station on Payne Avenue.
-The Black Panthers were always demonstrating outside the front doors, but they had to make way.
-Extra armed guards were posted in hallways and doorways as a precaution.
-When the injured bikers recovered, they were arrested.
+The spring before my first full summer at the Plaza, Cleveland’s Breed and the Violators got into it at a motorcycle show at the Polish Women’s Hall southeast of the Flats.
+The 10‐minute riot with fists, clubs, knives, and chains left 5 men dead, 20 Injured, and 84 arrested.
+The dead were buried, the injured rushed to hospitals, and the arrested hauled away to the Central Police Station on Payne Ave.
+The Black Panthers were always demonstrating outside the front doors, but they had to make way that day.
+Armed guards were posted in the hallways of the station as a precaution.
+When the injured bikers recovered, they were arrested at the hospital’s exit door.

 “We all thought he was tripping a lot,” Virginia said.